georgesaumen/bilibili-video-downloader/README.md

 Hello,

-You need to update your account details on .bat file in yt-dlp of downloading video and audio lines for work
+You need to update your account details on .bat file in yt-dlp line of section downloading video and audio for work